HSE Vaccination Programme

 We offer the HPV vaccine to first-year students in secondary school.
 This is to protect children from HPV before adulthood and likely exposure to HPV.

-If you choose to wait until your child is older to get vaccinated, you may need to do this through your GP at your own cost.
+If you choose to wait until your child is older and finished first year of second level school to get vaccinated, you will need to arrange the vaccination through your GP at your own cost.

 If your child is being home-schooled, contact your local health office to get them vaccinated.